Nitriding: A tool kit for building scalable, networked, secure enclaves: Evaluation

 The fetching of attestation documents is a critical part of our framework's overall performance.
-We wrote a stress test tool that requests as many attestation documents as it can over sixty seconds.
-The tool is essentially a minimal enclave application that requests attestation documents in a loop.
-For each attestation document, we asked the hypervisor to include an incrementing nonce, to avoid any speedups by caching.
-We were able to obtain approximately 900 documents per second, with each request taking a median of one millisecond ($s = 0.3\,\text{ms}$) to fetch the attestation document.\footnote{We performed our measurements on a c5.xlarge EC2 host which comes with four CPUs and eight GiB of memory.}
+We built a stress test enclave application that runs a busy loop for 60 seconds to request as many attestation documents as possible.
+For each request, we ask the hypervisor to include an incrementing nonce in the attestation document to eliminate any speedups by caching.
+Figure~\ref{fig:att-perf} illustrates the results.
+We were able to obtain approximately 860 documents per second with the median request taking 1.1 ms to complete.
+99\% of requests finished in less than 1.31 ms. Our experience from building enclave applications (cf.~\S~\ref{sec:applications}) suggests that the attestation document request rate is unlikely to be a bottleneck for real-world deployments.